CptAwe/Hacker101/5-Photo Gallery/ReadMe.md

 The `/fetch` endpoint is the one we will focus on.
 We can pass any SQL command to it (as long as it affects no rows, so only reading) and it has two possible responses (`404` and `500`).

-Let's try to use a readily available tool for this challenge.
+I will use a readily available tool for this challenge.
 [SQLmap](https://sqlmap.org/) is the one for the job.
 Let's use the most common command:

 ```
 sqlmap -u "https://38d4012ab81ae8bcc9917b2fd36e7dca.ctf.hacker101.com/fetch?id=1" --batch